NoahStolk/DevilDaggersShaders/ReadMe.md

 ## Shader packs

+### Original

-- Original: The original shaders extracted from the Devil Daggers resource files.
+The original shaders extracted from the Devil Daggers resource files.

+### Optimized

-- Optimized: The original shaders extracted from the Devil Daggers resource files, but with all of their redundancy removed (unused functions, parameters, commented code).
+The original shaders extracted from the Devil Daggers resource files, but with improved readability.
+All unused functions, parameters, and commented code has been removed.
 All code is also correctly indented and symmetric.

 ## Editing shaders